Goda’s Slave – Chapter 28: Witchcraft

 “Priestess Rem saw you,” Kanna whispered.

 “Yes.
 She saw me and somehow she knew what I had done.
 She ran to Taga’s cabin, and so I fled without so much as putting my clothes back on.
-Even then, I knew that if the soldiers caught hold of me before the administrators arrived, that they were likely to torture me in secret because I had killed a priestess.
-It made me grow cowardly.
+Even then, I knew that if the soldiers caught hold of me before the administrators arrived, that they would torture me in secret because I had killed a priestess.
+It made me cowardly.
 I went to my room and found the vial of Flower brew that I had made for Taga—the medicine that she had refused—and I swallowed as much as I could.
 I thought that it would just kill me, which it nearly did; but in the end, I didn’t hold down enough of it.
-It sent me on a journey instead.”
-Goda’s hands clenched and her body shifted in place, and it seemed to all happen below the level of her awareness.
+I purged just like you saw me do now, and so it sent me on a journey instead.”
+Goda shifted uncomfortably in place, but her gaze still seemed far away.
 “Most people—those who survive to tell about it—see paradise on the other side of the Flower.
 I went to some other place.
 I saw things that I wouldn’t wish on the lowest of people.
 The Flower shows you your true self, a glimpse of what awaits you when you die—and I’m a killer, so that’s what I saw.
 I’ve spent the rest of my life fearing and avoiding that place, because that’s where I’m going in the end.
-To die means to look into the eyes of that final snake; it’s the only thing that stands between me and the Goddess, but it is Hell.
+To die means to look into the eyes of that snake; it’s the only thing that stands between me and the Goddess, but it is Hell.
 I can’t do it.”

 “Yes.
-It was I who made them afraid.”
-Goda swallowed; the tension deepened.
+It was I who created this whole mess.”
+Goda swallowed.
+Kanna felt the tension ebb and flow from the giant’s neck, until it had reached a tentative balance again.
 “Who knows how many people have been executed for handling Flower since then?
 In this sense, I killed many more people when I killed Taga.
 I’m responsible for the deaths of thousands because of this singular decision.”

 Kanna closed her eyes tightly.
 She pushed her face harder against Goda’s skin, and she felt that throat seizing with every one of the giant’s shaky breaths.
 Kanna listened to the pulse, a faint rushing sound that was quickly filling up the natural silence of the clearing.

 “You can’t put all that on yourself,” Kanna said softly.
 “You were only sixteen.
-You were trying to help.”
+You were only trying to help someone.”
 But then Kanna paused, another connection surfacing abruptly.
 “And Taga was a vessel, wasn’t she?
 She would have been the first person you awakened, if she hadn’t resisted you.”

 “But she refused it.
-She chose her religion over her life.”
+She chose her religion over her own life.”

 “Yes.
 The Goddess would not save her, and I couldn’t save her in the end, either—so I delivered the death blow myself.”
 Goda caught Kanna’s gaze.
 Her eyes shined in the red of the morning light, like the surface of glass lightly tinted with blood.
 “And I’ve paid very much for trying my hand at playing God all those years ago.
 I’m paying for it to this day, and so is everyone else.”

 Hearing that, Kanna gritted her teeth.
-She shook her head and pulled away and, after a bit of stumbling, she managed to rise up to her feet.
-She looked down at Goda.
-“Stop it,” Kanna said.
+She shook her head and pulled away, and after a bit of stumbling, she managed to rise up to her feet.
+“Stop it,” Kanna said, more determined this time.
 “You’re wrong.
-You’re just wrong about everything.
-I haven’t lived your life, so I can’t pretend to know what it’s like to be you, but I do know that you’re wrong in the way that you see it.”
+You’re just wrong.
+I haven’t lived your life, so I can’t pretend to know what it’s like to be you and to have gone through all this, but I do know that the guilt has clouded your mind.”
 She stooped down to grab Goda’s arm, which was heavy and limp.
 She pulled hard on it, trying to coax the giant to stand up with her.
 “Let’s get away from here.
 This place must be cursed.
 It makes you act strangely and I can’t take it anymore.”

 But the giant didn’t move.
 Instead, she looked up at Kanna with faint amusement while Kanna tugged and tugged and grunted with effort.
 With one final jerk, Goda’s arm slipped from between Kanna’s fingers and Kanna fell backwards onto the ground with a thud.

 Kanna slammed the earth with her hands in frustration.
 “God, why did you have to be this unmovable oaf?” she complained.
 “Why did you have to be the size and temperament of an ox?
-Back when I was younger and I imagined my first passionate embrace, my first kiss—all those childish fantasies—I had always pictured some soft, elegant woman with a beautiful face and a graceful demeanor who would sweep me off my feet.
+Back when I was younger and I imagined my first passionate embrace, I had always pictured someone elegant, someone refined, someone with a beautiful face and a graceful demeanor who would sweep me off my feet.
 Instead, I got you.”

 Goda’s amused smirk only seemed to widen.
 “Reality has ripped you off, it’s true.
-Maybe you can pretend that the next person is your first.”
+Maybe you’ll have better luck with the next person.”

 “The next person?”
 Kanna looked at Goda with disbelief.
 “There is no ‘next’ person.
 Are you too blind to see that, too?
 Who on Earth could I be with after all of this?”